- OUR Walking TOURS

 2. Lighter Jacket

-During some of the warmer days, you may just need a medium weight coat like these from Columbia, which are waterproof and come in great colors.
+During some of the warmer days, you may just need a medium weight coat like these from Columbia, which is waterproof and comes in great colors.

 3. Comfortable Walking Shoes